 Ward councillors have a responsibility to report back to their communities on service delivery issues which are due to ward residents.
 The policy on ward committee establishment and operations stipulates that a minimum of one community feedback meeting must take place in a ward within the period of three months.

-The following table provides the total number of community feedback meetings convened by ward councilors during the period April to June 2016 in the district.
+The following table provides the total number of community feedback meetings convened by ward councilors during the period April to June 2016 within their respective wards.